-Slow methods are used in traditional vinegar production, where fermentation progresses throughout a few months to a year or longer.
+Slow methods are used in traditional vinegar production, where fermentation progresses from a few months to a year or longer.

 Vinegar made with the traditional “Orleans” method:

-Traditional processes, such as the French “Orleans” method, demand a lengthy aging process in oak barrels, yielding a naturally stable product which doesn’t need preservatives or added sulfites.
+Traditional processes, such as the French “Orleans” method, demand a lengthy aging process in oak barrels, yielding a naturally stable product that doesn’t need preservatives or added sulfites.